Get the Recipe

 What I wanted to find out was what the minimum marinating time was.
 I ran several test batches, marinating some chicken in red wine overnight, some of several hours, some just as long as it took me to prep all the other ingredients (about 25 minutes), and some not at all.

 The chicken that wasn't marinated at all was the most disappointing; even after braising for over an hour, it ended up tasting like plain chicken in a red wine sauce, not nearly enough integration of flavors.
+The good news, though, was that even the shortest marinating time had great effect, the chicken turning irreversibly purple from the red wine, and absorbing some great flavor.

 If you have the time to go for a full overnight marinade, that's fine, but what's important is that you don't have to.
 Instead, just pack those chicken parts into a zipper-lock bag, add the wine, and let it stand, turning occasionally, while you cut lardons, quarter mushrooms, dice carrots, and prep pearl onions.
 Once you've done all that, the chicken will be ready to rock.